Last Updated November 2017.

 The important part here is how much VRAM you need to render your scene and can your render engine use system memory if the scene is larger than the VRAM.

-Asus Prime Z270-A is a great LGA-1151 Motherboard choice that supports CPU overclocking.
+Asus Prime Z370-A is a great LGA-1151 (v2) Motherboard choice that supports CPU overclocking.
 It has 4 RAM Slots for a max of 64GB of RAM.

-Definitely go with the new M.2 form-factor such as the Samsung 950 or 960 PRO/ EVO.
+Definitely go with the new M.2 form-factor such as the Samsung 960 PRO/ EVO.
 These are blazingly fast.
 Be sure your Motherboard has a socket that supports pcie speeds on M.2.
-(The Asus Prime Z270-A has this support)
+(The Asus Prime Z370-A has this support)

-Cinema 4D does not heavily rely on Hard Drive performance, so you could easily save some money here and go with a slower Samsung 850 EVO SSD, which is still fast enough.
+Cinema 4D does not heavily rely on Hard Drive performance, so you could easily save some money here and go with a slower Samsung 850 EVO SSD, which is still very fast.

 I recently built this hardware configuration into a Corsair Carbide 400Q Case, which I am very happy with.
 If you are thinking about adding 3+ GPUs though you will want a bigger case.